Pete Buttigieg Struggles Under Fire from Rivals in Democrat Debate

 “I certainly respect your military experience.
 That’s not what this is about,” she replied.
 “This is about choosing a president.”

-Klobuchar pointed out that Buttigieg failed to win his attempt to win the chair of the Democratic National Committee race.
+Klobuchar pointed out that Buttigieg failed at his attempt to win the chair of the Democratic National Committee race.

 In response, Buttigieg relied on the narrative of coming out as a gay man prior to his reelection campaign and his military service.